The return of Jimmy Perez

 Book Break guides you through the books of Ann Cleeves: you may know Vera Stanhope, but did you know about Ann's first series set in Vera's county of Northumberland, featuring Inspector Stephen Ramsay?
 Or maybe you've read all of the Shetland books, but didn't know about Ann's standalone titles.
 Or maybe you'd like to read some short stories next...?

-Some of Ann's classic crime novels will be easier to find in the future, with a series of new editions from Pan Macmillan.
-2023 started with two stunning standalone mysteries, The Sleeping and the Dead and Burial of Ghosts: now readers have the chance to discover Ann's very first detective series, featuring George Palmer-Jones, an elderly birdwatcher - helped by his wife, Molly.
+Some of Ann's classic crime novels are now easier to find than they used to be.
+A series of temptong new editions from Pan Macmillan started in 2023 with two stunning standalone mysteries, The Sleeping and the Dead and Burial of Ghosts.
+Next came the chance to discover Ann's very first detective series, featuring George Palmer-Jones, an elderly birdwatcher - helped by his wife, Molly, starting with A Bird in the Hand.

 In true Agatha Christie style, Cleeves once again pulls the wool over our eyes with cunning and conviction